Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: LB-BSP

 Here $B_i$ is the batch on worker-$i$.
 Getting rid of $g_i$, we have

-This implies that, when workers have different batch sizes ($|B_i|$) under LB-BSP, the \emph{ponderance} of different samples in parameter updating, i.e., $\frac{1}{n|B_i|}$, is also different.
-This violates the DL principle that \emph{each sample shall be treated equally in the training process}, and the resultant gradient $g$ is biased to samples in small batches.
+This implies that, when workers have different batch sizes ($|B_i|$), the \emph{significance} of different samples, i.e., $\frac{1}{n|B_i|}$, is also different.
+Thus $g$ is biased to samples in small batches, which may harm the statistical efficiency.
+To verify that, we train the Inception-V3 model under Alg.~\ref{alg:gpu-lbbsp} in a 16-node heterogeneous GPU cluster (i.e., Cluster-A in \cref{sec:eval_gpu}).
+After traversing the ImageNet dataset for 20 epochs, the training accuracy only reaches 43\%, much worse than that under BSP (59\%).

-\textbf{Weighted Gradient Aggregation.} To avoid biased gradient, we propose \emph{weighted gradient aggregation---using a worker's batch size as the weight when aggregating its gradient}.
-Then, suppose the total batch size $\sum\nolimits_{j=1}^n{|B_j|}=X$, we have
+\textbf{Weighted Gradient Aggregation.} To avoid biased gradient, we propose \emph{weighted gradient aggregation}---using a worker's batch size as the weight when aggregating gradients.
+Suppose the total batch size is $\sum\nolimits_{j=1}^n{|B_j|}\!=\!\!X$, then we have

-Obviously, each sample always plays an equal role in parameters updating, regardless of the batch size heterogeneity.
-After the fix, LB-BSP has following properties:

-\textit{\textbf{1) No parameter staleness.}} With barriers, LB-BSP ensures that all workers share the latest model parameters.

-\textit{\textbf{2) Identical per-iteration progress as BSP.}} As a constraint in Eq.~\ref{eq:optimization}, the total number of samples processed in each iteration under LB-BSP is the same with BSP.

-\textit{\textbf{3) Unbiased gradient.}} With weighted gradient aggregation, the model is updated with the \emph{unbiased average} of gradients from all the samples processed in the iteration.

-Given the above properties, for training dataset satisfying the \emph{i.i.d.} requirement, i.e., samples being \emph{independent} and \emph{identically distributed}, LB-BSP can always achieve the identical statistical efficiency with BSP, which is known to be optimal.
-This will be confirmed in our later evaluations.
+Obviously, now each sample plays an equal role in parameters updating, regardless of the batch size inconsistency.
+After that fix, for \emph{i.i.d.} dataset, i.e., samples being \emph{independent} and \emph{identically distributed}, LB-BSP can achieve identical statistical efficiency with BSP, which is known to be optimal.